Managing a SCORM activity

 1. Students click on a SCORM link.

-On the SCORM’s title slide, there may be three additional features.
+Note: The SCORM activity appears.
+On the SCORM's title slide, there may be additional features:

-• A printable answer key for which only instructors have the password.
+• a printable answer key (password-protected; only instructors have the password)

 Teacher View of SCORM Activities